ml-explore/mlx-swift/Source/MLXFast/Documentation.docc/MLXFast.md

 # ``MLXFast``

-Optimized implementations of array and NN algorithms.
+Fast implementations of commonly used multi-op functions.

 ## Overview